Stunning mountain backdrops and raucous Adelie penguin colonies

 Interesting facts about Yalour Islands

-The site is recognised as being one of the southernmost recorded Gentoo penguin colonies as well as a number of other confirmed breeding bird species and a considerable coverage of mosses and lichens.
+The site is recognised as being one of the southernmost recorded Gentoo penguin colonies, that are expanding south, as well as a number of other confirmed breeding bird species and a considerable coverage of mosses and lichens.
 It has seen a growth in visitor numbers in recent years; reaching a peak, to date, of 1,953 visitors in 2013-14 season; the site had 27 visits during this austral summer season and was briefly amongst the twenty most visited sites.